jncwinner/2FWL-SIRGN/README.md

 Use the following command to execute the provided example datasets:
 ```
-python main.py --dataset <dataset_name> --config <config_file>
+ python3 2FWL_SIRGN_GraphPartition.py
 ```
-Replace <dataset_name> with one of the supported datasets (e.g., Cora, PubMed, Reddit) and specify the configuration file for your desired parameters.
+Replace dataset and specify the configuration file for your desired parameters in 2FWL_SIRGN_GraphPartition.py __main__.

-Key Parameters:
+## Key Parameters:
 ```
 --Graph1: The primary graph to preform the graph partition on and returns the 2FWL_SIR-GN embeddings.